 It is very important farmers are able to offer proof that their production system is genuinely pasture based so as not to mislead consumers, but to also ensure that our farmers have secure and viable future.
 Learn more about PROOF Licensing on the website www.proof.net.au

-While the Australian Egg Corporation has provided guidelines for producers that stipulated that the terms caged, barn or free range be used on egg cartons, this is a voluntary guideline.
-However, the Egg Corp Assured program (ECA) does dictate that producers comply with the Egg Corporation guideline.
-So, the only restrictions on how production systems are described on egg cartons are if the producers are Egg Corp Assured or in the ACT.
+While the Australians Limited offers guidelines for producers that explain that the terms caged, barn or free range be used on egg cartons, this is a voluntary guideline.
+However, the Egg Standards of Australia (ESA) does dictate that producers comply with the Egg Corporation guideline.
+So, the only restrictions on how production systems are described on egg cartons are if the producers are ESA Assured or in the ACT.

 *except in the ACT